KristianVitovsky/hip2john/README.md

 # hip2john
-# A short python script that calculates the conversion from Hipparcos instrumental magnitudes to the Johnson Standard system using color indices measured at Hvar observatory (or data of the same format).
+# A short Python script that calculates the conversion from Hipparcos instrumental magnitudes to the Johnson Standard system using colour indices measured at Hvar observatory (or data of the same format).
-# Instructions in the code
+# Instructions as comments directly in the code